-- professional liability insurance policy (Article 15 (5) of the AIFM Regulation)
+- Professional indemnity insurance policy (Article 15 (5) of the AIFM Regulation), - Risk management policy (Articles 40 of the AIFM Regulation),

-- accounting policy (Article 57 (4), Article 59 of the AIFM Regulation).
+- Accounting policy (Article 57 (4) and Article 59 of the AIFM Regulation).

 It is an important requirement that, in pursuing their activity, AIFMs must constantly meet the requirements of the legislation and the AIFM Regulation, and demonstrate at the MNB's request that they fulfil the operational requirements defined by the legislation issued under the authorisation of the CITA.